 How is the program structured?

-The students have to decide on one of the offered majors:
+M.Sc.
+CS students decide on one of the offered majors:

 - "Autonomous Systems" combines courses in machine learning, artificial intelligence, decision making and robotics with sensors and actuators, hardware and software systems as well as parallel and distributed computing resources.